reflectoring/reflectoring.github.io/content/blog/2019/2019-11-03-spring-hexagonal.md

 ---
 authors: [tom]
 title: Hexagonal Architecture with Java and Spring
-categories: ["WIP", "Java", "Software Craft", "Spring Boot"]
+categories: ["Java", "Software Craft", "Spring Boot"]
 date: 2019-11-03 10:00:00 +1100
 excerpt: "The term 'Hexagonal Architecture' has been around for a long time.
 But would you know how to implement this architecture style in actual code?
 This article provides such a way."
 image:  images/stock/0054-bee-1200x628-branded.jpg